MohammedEsafi/Minimal.ME/content/about/index.md

 I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between with a strong interest in creative coding, design & Tech inclusion.

-I love thing about JavaScript, Python and Flutter <span role="img" aria-label="Love">❤️</span> but I'm also fascinated by dirting my hands with new technologies, languages and stuffs.
+I love thing about JavaScript, Python and Flutter <span role="img" aria-label="Love">❤️</span> & I like to dirt my hands with new technologies, languages and stuffs.

 Interested in learning more about me! — [MY RESUME](https://google.com)